IABTechLab/identity-core-java/README.markdown

 <dependency>
   <groupId>st.digitru</groupId>
   <artifactId>identity-core</artifactId>
-  <version>1.0.0</version>
+  <version>1.0.1</version>
 </dependency>
 ```

-See the `IdentityProducer` class to create IDs, the `IdentityCookieSerializer` class to write cookies, and the `IdentityCookieDeserializer` to read cookies.
+See the `MultithreadIdentityProducer` class to create IDs, the `IdentityCookieSerializer` class to write cookies, and the `IdentityCookieDeserializer` to read cookies.

 The wiki doc [Cookies for Platforms](https://github.com/digi-trust/dt-cdn/wiki/Cookies-for-Platforms) describes the object model and encoding format implemented here.